Inter Miami CF: Transportation

 The Freedom Park site is located near Miami International Airport and the adjoining Miami Intermodal Center, a rail and bus transfer station.
 It is served by Metrorail trains to Downtown Miami and Tri-Rail commuter rail to the northern suburbs and counties.
 The Intermodal Center is located on the north side of the canal that separates the stadium site from the airport.

 Chase Stadium is located near Interstate 95 at its junction with Commercial Boulevard (State Route 870) in Fort Lauderdale.
 The stadium has three designated parking lots for pre-purchased ticketholders and an additional lot for other visitors.
 The nearest Tri-Rail commuter rail station is Cypress Creek, but additional nighttime train service is not provided for Inter Miami matches.

 In April 2022, Inter Miami announced a partnership with Brightline to provide passenger trains from Miami and West Palm Beach to Fort Lauderdale station with a dedicated shuttle for fans.
 The service, named the GOOOL Getter, will have three round-trips before and after home matches.

+On December 19, 2025, Tri-Rail stated that it will be announcing special service and hours for Inter Miami home games.

 Ownership

-The ownership group behind the franchise was first formed in 2013 as Miami Beckham United, though it now trades under the name Miami Freedom Park LLC.
+The ownership group behind the franchise was first formed in 2012 as Miami Beckham United, though it now trades under the name Miami Freedom Park LLC.
 The original ownership group was led by Miami-based Bolivian businessman Marcelo Claure, while Masayoshi Son and brothers Jorge and Jose Mas were added to the ownership group in 2017.
 The effort originated in a contract David Beckham signed with MLS in 2007; he joined LA Galaxy and negotiated an option to own an expansion team at a discounted franchise fee.

 On September 17, 2021, it was announced that Beckham and the Mas brothers had bought out Claure and Son's stakes in the ownership group.
 Ares Management was also added to the ownership group.